greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/operations/it-security/data-protection/security-and-transmission-of-personal-confidential-data.md

 ---
-title: Security and Transmission of Personal Confidential Data
+title: Security And Transmission Of Personal Confidential Data
 linkTitle: Security and Transmission of Personal Confidential Data
 date: '2025-05-01T22:56:00Z'
 weight: 1